-In 2022, the Company made additional deposits in the shares of Fekon, totaling to P11.5 million, in relation to the planned increase in authorized capital stock of the latter.
-There were no additional deposits made in 2024 and 2023.
+In 2022, the Group made additional deposits in the share of Fekon, totaling P11.5 million in relation to the planned increase in authorized capital stock of the latter.
+There were no additional deposits made in 2025 and 2024.

-As of December 31, 2024 and 2023, Fekon is still on the process of completing its documents on its application to increase its authorized capital stock with the Commission.
-Management believes that upon approval by the Commission, the Company will have significant influence with 44% ownership interest over Fekon.
-Accordingly, the deposits are recorded as Investment in an Associate in the statements of financial position.
+As of December 31, 2024, Fekon is still in the process of completing its documents on its application to increase its authorized capital stock with the Commission.
+Management believes that upon approval by the Commission, the Group will have significant influence with 44% ownership interest over Fekon.
+Accordingly, the deposits are recognized as Investment in an Associate in the consolidated statements of financial position.
+The total equity interest of the Group is at 44% as of December 31, 2024.

-The Company's investment is initially measured at cost and subsequently, upon approval of the application with the Commission, will be measured using the equity method.
+Initially, the Group's investment is measured at cost and subsequently, upon approval of the application with the Commission, will be measured using the equity method.

-The summarized financial information for Fekon is shown below.
+The summarized unaudited financial information for Fekon is shown below.

-(Amounts in PHP) 2024 2023
+(Amounts in PHP) 2024

-Current assets 205,836,650 154,760,429
+Current assets 205,836,650

-Non-current assets 11,262,650 15,635,082
+Non-current assets 11,262,650

-Total assets 217,099,300 170,395,511
+Total assets 217,099,300

-Current liabilities 72,625,623 54,416,378
+Current liabilities 72,625,623

-Non-current liabilities 6,500,289 11,154,103
+Non-current liabilities 6,500,289

-Total liabilities 79,125,912 65,570,481
+Total liabilities 79,125,912

-Revenues 106,314,483 66,049,185
+Revenues 106,314,483

-Net loss during the year 10,829,891 29,585,227
+Net loss during the year 10,829,891

-In 2024 and 2023, due to the downturn in Fekon business prospects, the Company recognized impairment losses relative to its investment amounting to P10.0 million and P40.0 million, respectively, which are presented as Impairment Loss on Investments in an Associate under Operating Expenses in the 2024 and 2023 statements of income.
+In December 2024, due to the downturn in Fekon business prospects, the Group recognized an impairment loss relative to its investment amounting to P10.0 million.